The Entropy Effect: Plot summary

+While en route to the penal colony, Mordreaux appears on the bridge, injures Braithwaite, and shoots Kirk and Security Chief Mandala Flynn.
 Flynn alerts security before she succumbs, but they insist that Mordreaux never left his quarters, which is quickly confirmed.
 Kirk is rushed to sickbay where Dr. McCoy struggles to save him, but Kirk dies while Spock is mind-melded to him.
-The disoriented Braithewaite later sees the two terminate the life support that was maintaining Kirk's brain-dead body, causing him to suspect Spock and McCoy of a conspiracy plot.
+The disoriented Braithwaite later sees the two terminate the life support that was maintaining Kirk's brain-dead body, causing him to suspect Spock and McCoy of a conspiracy plot.